splunk/observability-workshop/docs/module8/hotrod-eks.md

 ### 3. Configure AWS CLI for your account

 Use the `AWS CLI` to configure access to your AWS environment.
-The environment variables configured above mean you can just hit enter on each of the prompts to accept the values.
+The environment variables configured above mean you can just hit enter on each of the prompts to accept the values:

 === "Input"
     ```